-Assessing the number of clients being served by a MFIs has been noted in literatures as core performance indicator for a given MFIs.
-Outreach is one of the methods of measuring the performance of microfinance institution over a given period of time.
-If the number of clients that are served in certain microfinance institution are increased over a given period of time, then that microfinance is said to have a good performance and vice versa.
-Outreach can be measured in two ways i.e. in terms of its breadth and in terms of its depth.
+Assessing the number of clients being served by a MFIs has been noted in literatures as core performance indicator a given period of time.
+If the number of clients that are served in certain microfinance institution are increased 298 over a given period of time, then that microfinance is said to have a good performance and vice versa.
+Outreach 299 can be measured in two ways i.e. in terms of its breadth and in terms of its depth.
+In Oromia saving and 300 301 credit institution the number of clients served over a given period of time are sometimes increases and other time decreases.
+This variation is due to the following factors: Seka woreda is the main producer of cash crops; when 302 the income they get from cash crops is increases the number of clients are decreases and vice versa.
+Most of the 303 time clients of Oromia saving and credit association S.C increases during the winter time because people want 304 credit at that time to buy fertilizer and to fattening the livestock.
+305